waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 170500096it [01:16, 2240182.93it/s]
 ```

-At the end, the script will generate plot and save it as `/opt/test/figure.png`:
+At the end, the script will generate a bar chart plot and save it as `/opt/local/figure.png`:

 ![Generated figure](files/pytorch-cifar10/figure.png)

-If you copy the generated figure to `/opt/local` (our connection with the outside world),
+If you look at the permissions of the generated image, you will notice that the owner
-you will notice that the owner is `root` and you will not necessarily be able to remove
+is `root`.
+Depending on your permissions on the host system, you might not be able to
-it from outside the container.
-One approach is to change the owner using `chown`, but
+remove it from outside the container.
+One approach is to change the owner using `chown`
-that can become tedious.
-Instead, see the following [Best practices](best_practices.md)
+(from within the container), but that can become tedious.
+Instead, see the following
-section on how to best address this:
+[Best practices](best_practices.md) section on how to best address this:

 * [Launch container as regular user](best_practices.md#launch-container-as-regular-user)

-**Congratulations, you have assembled and built your first docker image!**
+**Congratulations, you have assembled, built and run your first docker image!**

 # Running the image (non-interactive)

 Of course, you do not have to run the image interactively at all.
-After your initial
+After the initial
-development of docker image and code, you can then use it in your production system.
+development of your docker image and code, you can then use it in your production system.

 For running it in non-interactive mode, simply remove the `-it` flags and
 append the command that you want to run.
 In our case, this is: